 Professor Monica Grady CBE

 She subsequently worked at the Open University, before joining the Department of Mineralogy of the Natural History Museum, London, first as a Higher Scientific Officer with responsibility for meteorites, to eventually as Head of the Meteorites and Cosmic Mineralogy Division.
-Professor Grady was Honorary Professor in the Department of Earth Sciences at University College London (2004-2007) and Senior Visiting Research Fellow in the Planetary and Space Sciences Research Institute at the Open University (2001), before rejoining the OU in 2005 in her current position.
+Prof. Grady was a Honorary Professor in the Department of Earth Sciences at University College London from 2004 to 2007 and Senior Visiting Research Fellow in the Planetary and Space Sciences Research Institute at the Open University in 2001, before re-joining the OU in 2005 in her current position.

 Professor Grady has led major research programmes in the study of meteorites.
-Her research interests are in the fields of carbon and nitrogen stable isotope geochemistry of primitive meteorites and of martian meteorites, interstellar components in meteorites, micrometeorites, and also in astrobiology and the possibilities of life elsewhere in the cosmos.
+Her research interests are in the fields of carbon and nitrogen stable isotope geochemistry of primitive meteorites and of Martian meteorites, interstellar components in meteorites, micrometeorites, and also in astrobiology and the possibilities of life elsewhere in the cosmos.

 One of her major areas of research has been in trying to understand the history of carbon and water formation on Mars.She and her team have pursued this through investigation of minor components in Martian meteorites, components that were formed by alteration processes on the surface of Mars.